 - Russell Brunson

-As affiliate marketers, it’s essential to add continuity to your business.
+As an affiliate marketing business, it’s essential to add continuity income streams to your business.
 This is why I added this tip.
 Start early :).

 Tip #3: Focus On 1-2 Traffic Channels Max to Start